rigoudyg/climaf/doc/scripts/ccdftransport.rst

 **Provider / contact** : climaf at meteo dot fr for the wrapping

-**Inputs** (in the order of CliMAF call): 6 datasets
+**Inputs** (in the order of CliMAF call): 3 datasets

-  - a dataset with mean values of vt for heat and salt transport [VT-file]
-  - a dataset with mean values of vs for heat and salt transport [VT-file]
-  - a dataset with mean values of ut for heat and salt transport [VT-file]
-  - a dataset with mean values of us for heat and salt transport [VT-file]
+  - a dataset with mean values of vt,vs,ut,us for heat and salt transports [VT-file]
   - a dataset with the zonal velocity component [U-file]
   - a dataset with the meridional velocity component [V-file]